MichelePiot/HennepinTheatreTrustApp/README.md

 # HennepinTheatreTrustDesign
 A design of an app for the Hennepin Theater Trust designed specifically for high school students use and involvement.

+**Duration: 6 weeks**

+**Role: User Researcher/User Experience Designer**

+**Research**

 User research was conducted to determine what the most important aspects the initial design would need from a high school student's perspective.

-Because Hennepin Theatre Trust already had a website for their organization, information from there was pulled, gathered, and analyzed to determine suitable and most useful for high school students.
+Because Hennepin Theatre Trust already had a website for their organization, information from there was pulled, gathered, and analyzed to determine what was most suitable and useful for high school students.

 The user research consisted of card sorting major, minor, and nice to have information from their website, which was organized and sorted to fit the needs of high school students.

 The card sorting is as follows:

-Major
+**Major**
 * spotlight
 * showcase
 * contact us/get involved